0xkrt26/skills-github-pages/_posts/2026-04-25-searching-smarter-rolling-hashes.md

 ```
 *Note: if we leave mod p away, we'll be left with the same algorithm we use to convert numbers for example  from binary to decimal system (for binary b = 2).*

-### But why calculating hash function when we can just straight ahead compare characters?
+### But why calculate hash function when we can just straight ahead compare characters?

 This is a legitimate way to compare strings called a naive string comparison, but i wouldn't recommend it for large texts.
 It will be too long and not as elegant as Rabin-Karp algorithm.
 Take a look yourself: imagine you have a string out of 17 letters, for example "abbrabraarbababra", and you need to write a program that will find how many times in this string there's a 3-letter combination "abr".
 If you use a naive string comparison you'll probably write something like this:
 ```